GNiklasch/GWO-glitch-visualization/doc/Rationale.md

 - Some things just can't be helped (for now).
   - Band pass filters where the lower and upper frequency limits coincide simply do not work, and the Streamlit slider implementation is currently not able to prevent the user from requesting this.
-  - Browsers will tend lose touch with a cloud-hosted web app session if there is no user input for some time.
+  - Browsers will tend to lose touch with a cloud-hosted web app session if there is no user input for some time.
+The page would appear to the user to be frozen.
 Reloading the page will reestablish communications, but will lose all the previous settings.
-  - There's no practical way to save the current settings in order to re-use them later.
+  - There's no practical way to save a user's current settings in order to re-use them later.
   - Deploying a newer version of the web app to the Streamlit Community Coud disrupts all the user sessions existing at that moment.
   - Sometimes the Community Cloud itself is taken down for maintenance / upgrades.